-Rifle Range keys will be changing on March 1, 2021!
-To purchase a key you will need your 2021 membership paid up and a 2021 range badge to purchase a new key.
+Rifle Range keys have not changed yet, as we are waiting to hear when the automatic gate operator will be up and running.
+If you need to purchase a key you will need your 2022 membership paid up and a 2022 range badge to purchase a new key.
 There will be no exceptions.

 Rifle Range briefings on 4th Sunday of the month!

 Just a reminder that, effective immediately, range briefings are at the range, on the 4th Sunday of the month ONLY.

 Briefings will start between 9:30 and 10:00 AM

 .
 Be on time or wait til next month.
 You will need $10.00 to pay for your badge, key and lanyard.

 If you are just renewing your range badge, it's $5.00 and you must show your badge from a previous year and your current membership card.
 The fee is $10.00 for badges that are more than a year old.